Korsani/dv-helper/README.md

 - Finding how many food you need for your dragon to reach a certain level, and how many plants of a certain type you need
 - Displaying price of the food at a level

-Feel free to request feature, of fork !
+Feel free to request feature, or fork !